Study on Synergistic Effect of Bromocriptine and Sitagliptin in Streptozotocin-induced Diabetic RatsCorrespondence Address :

 Introduction: Diabetes mellitus is a potentially morbid condition with high prevalence worldwide.
 Restoration of euglycemia in type 2 diabetes mellitus is difficult to achieve due to its multifactorial pathogenesis and frequently requires multiple anti-diabetic medications with different mechanism of action.
 This study is based on the possible synergistic effect of Sitagliptin and Bromocriptine in reducing blood sugar in diabetic animal models.

 Materials and Methods: An experimental animal study was conducted on 48 adult male albino wistar rats for a period of one month (August 2014).
 Streptozotocin induced (40 mg/kg IP) diabetic rats were divided into six groups of eight animals each weighing 150-200 gms.
 Group I- Vehicle (distilled water), Group II- Sitagliptin (100 mg/kg), Group III- Bromocriptine (10 mg/kg), Group IV- Sitagliptin (75 mg/kg) + Bromocriptine (7.5 mg/kg), Group V- Sitagliptin (100 mg/kg) + Bromocriptine (10 mg/kg), Group VI- Sitagliptin (125 mg/kg) + Bromocriptine (12.5 mg/kg).
-All drugs were given once daily (p.o) for four weeks.
+All drugs were given once daily (per oral) for four weeks.
 Body weight, fasting blood sugar, fasting lipid profile, liver parameters and renal parameters were estimated before and after administration of the drugs.
-Results were analyzed with SPSS software version 16.0 using one-way ANOVA followed by post-hoc Dunnett t test.
-P<0.05 was considered statistically significant.
+Results were analyzed with Statistical Package for the Social Science (SPSS) software version 16.0 using one-way ANOVA followed by post-hoc Dunnett t test, p-value <0.05 was considered statistically significant.

 Results: The low dose combination therapy [Sitagliptin (75 mg/kg) + Bromocriptine (7.5 mg/kg)] showed a significant decrease in body weight (p<0.05), fasting blood sugar (p<0.001) compared with the vehicle group.
 It also showed a favorable lipid profile, renal and liver parameters compared with the vehicle, monotherapy and other combination regimens.